AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 get stuck in an infinite loop.
 For me it stuck repeatedly trying to adjust the whitespace in the snap shot tests.
 I decided to let the agent cook, hoping it would get out of its rut.

-46 million tokens and $35 later, it was no closer.
+I came back 30 minutes later and it had burned through 46 million tokens and $35.
+It was no closer to get the white space right.
 There are other times the LLM can go down the wrong path.
-So personally I don't leave it unattended for too long.
+So I don't leave the agent running autonomously for extended periods of time.

 ### You don't have to let the tool do everything